Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 The cause of death in pneumonia is usually respiratory failure due to extensive lung damage and reduction in blood oxygen, or due to the spread of infection in the blood (septicemia) causing multi-organ failure.

-Vaccines are available to protect against Pneumococcus (PCV-13 and PPSV-23), Hemophilus influenza type B (Hib).
-These are given to all infants and children under 5 years of age, while for older children and adults it is recommended for those with respiratory and other comorbid conditions mentioned, particularly those of reduced immunity.
+Vaccines are available to protect against the bacteria Pneumococcus (PCV-13 and PPSV-23), and Hemophilus influenza type B (Hib).
+PCV-13 and Hib are given to infants and children under 5 years of age as part of the immunization program in most countries.
+Older children and adults with risk factors mentioned above especially comorbid conditions and reduced immunity, and those aged 65 years or more, should also get the PPSV23 pneumococcal vaccine.

 Reference- Pneumonia manuals